-Nonprofit leaders must be able to measure their organizations' performance to know what their actual impact is, inform decision making and improvement, properly deploy resources, and build a stronger case for funders’ support.
+Nonprofit leaders must be able to measure their organizations' performance to know what their actual impact is, inform decision making and guide organization improvement, properly deploy resources, and build a strong case for receiving funders’ support.
 This course is designed to provide nonprofit leaders with tools for deciding how to:

-- Clarify what their intended impact is and how they believe they will achieve those results
+- Clarify what their intended impact is and how they will achieve results

 - Identify the appropriate metrics to measure agency activities, outputs, and outcomes